Skip to main content

 Again and again, certain themes surfaced: Some alumni told stories of how one professor influenced their entire career.
 Others thanked their mentors for sharing their incredible scholarship and fostering a love of learning.
 And repeatedly, alumni spoke of instructors’ warmth, kindness and personal interest—often at what became a critical juncture in their lives.

-Elias Naegele (Col ’15) has fond memories of how Jon Lendon, professor of history, both enraptured and appreciated his students.
+Elias Naegele (Col class of ’15) has fond memories of how Jon Lendon, professor of history, both enraptured and appreciated his students.
 Naegele once wrote an essay in the form of an epic poem with Lendon as a character.
 “I’ll never forget that he chased me down after I turned in my final exam to thank me for being in his class.”

-Victoria Kelley (Col ’15) learned from American Studies professor Carmenita Higginbotham how to use her analytical thinking both inside and outside the classroom.
+Victoria Kelley (Col class of ’15) learned from American Studies professor Carmenita Higginbotham how to use her analytical thinking both inside and outside the classroom.
 As a result, she said, Higginbotham “has continued to influence me to be greater than I am.”

-Similarly, Sally Drayer (Col ’73, Grad ’76)—among the first women to graduate from the College of Arts and Sciences—thanked George Black, in the drama department.
+Similarly, Sally Drayer (Col class of ’73, Grad class of ’76)—among the first women to graduate from the College of Arts and Sciences—thanked George Black, in the drama department.
 One of the founding directors of the Heritage Repertory Theatre, Black cast Drayer as the lead in her first play.
 “Words fail to express,” Drayer said, “how much his guidance and confidence in my talents as an actress lifted me up into the person I became.”

-Dr. Chris Mitchell (Col ’04) praised chemistry professor W. Dean Harman for his ability to make students love the intricacies of science.
+Dr. Chris Mitchell (Col class of ’04) praised chemistry professor W. Dean Harman for his ability to make students love the intricacies of science.
 “He was the first teacher I had in my life that truly challenged me and forced me to work hard to become a better student,” said Mitchell, now an Army emergency physician.
 “I am eternally grateful to him and attribute much of my success in medical school and as a physician to his efforts.”

-Kelly Organski (Col ’13) was a member of the Cavalier Marching Band when she was sexually assaulted in the spring 2010 semester.
+Kelly Organski (Col class of ’13) was a member of the Cavalier Marching Band when she was sexually assaulted in the spring 2010 semester.
 She was ready to leave UVA and told William Pease, the band director.
 He believed her, but he also encouraged her not to transfer because he’d seen her remarkable growth at UVA.
 He then offered her a job in the front office so that she would always have a “place to go without judgment and to feel safe.”

 That support allowed Organski to become a student activist against sexual assault.
 She is now assistant director for regional advancement at the College of William and Mary.
 “I would not have graduated from the University without him,” Organski said.
 “He was like a father figure and he continues to be so today.”